Blog

 D. Radial Reflector – For the pragmatic minded on-site visitor the GPPs may be thought of as wishing wells, except in this case they will be invited to cast their positive thoughts and desires onto the radial reflector instead of casting coins into the well water.
 Those positive intentions will be reflected upward, directly into the universal repository.

-E. Low Frequency Release Orb – In an effort to disperse fear based (low frequency) intentions, whether they are introduced as mixed signals or with malicious intent, I thought it would be wise to incorporate a mono directional valve designed to eject these vibrational contaminates from the repository before they are broadcast and attract more of the same.
+E. Low Frequency Release Orbs – In an effort to disperse fear based (low frequency) intentions, whether they are introduced as mixed signals or with malicious intent, I thought it would be wise to incorporate four mono directional valves designed to eject these vibrational contaminates from the repository before they are broadcast and attract more of the same.

-F. Receiving Port – The placement of the four receiving ports directly above the low frequency release orbs was predicated by intelligent design.
+F. Receiving Ports – The placement of the four receiving ports directly above the low frequency release orbs was predicated by intelligent design.
 As the GP Projections transmit a continuous flow of conscious energy out to the rest of the world, universal consciousness will multiply waves of that specific frequency and return it to the point of transmission.
 Our design team will need to conceive of a filter system which will be installed into the receiving ports.
-The filters will be designed to block most of the ride-along negative energy waves and the release orbs will disable and discard the rest of the contaminating waves.
+The filters will be designed to block most of the ride-along negative energy waves and the release orbs will disable and discard the rest.

 G. Archetypal Motif – These four elliptical panels are distinct visual expressions of our highest conscious intentions regarding humanity and our home planet.
 In the placement of GP Projections around the world, I feel like the archetypal motifs afford an ideal opportunity to collaborate with a team of local artists who are enthusiastic about representing their community and their culture.
 The GPP creative team would need to provide basic guidance to ensure that the designs are interpreted correctly and their fabrication executed systematically to maintain forward momentum of the ongoing production.